sahitpj/Gaussian-EM/README.md

-# Multivariate Gaussian Esimation Maximisation
+# Multivariate Gaussian Estimation Maximisation
 The following is an implemenation of Multivariate Gaussian Mixture Models, estimation maximisation algorithm, written using Pytorch.

 for a demo, run the `demo.py` file.